Keshx-3/IntelliDent-AI-App-Backend-/README.markdown

-# FastAPI Dental Clinic API
+# 🦷 IntelliDent AI APP

 This is a dental clinic management and diagnostics platform built with FastAPI, offering user authentication, AI-driven dental scan analysis, doctor and appointment management, product catalog, and order processing.